Race and Rage: A History of Civil Rights, the Counterculture, and the Conservative Counterrevolution

 Program meetings will include lecture, seminar, small-group work, and play reading as well as film and or documentary screenings.
 Students are expected to write two ten-page integrative essays and weekly seminar responses, participate in reader’s theater, prepare two visual assignments, and contribute to a final collaborative group project.
 By the end of the quarter students will have a firm understanding of late twentieth-century American history, culture, and politics as well as exposure to historical methodology and experience with integrative historical writing.

-humanities, united states history, politics, government, and education.
+This offering will prepare you for careers and advanced study in: humanities, united states history, politics, government, and education.

 |2017-01-11||New spring opportunity added.|